startripleai/vortical-quantum-gravity/GRAVITY.md

-## 🌌 GRAVITY

-In the Vortical Lattice Dynamics (VLD) framework, Gravity ($G$) is not an independent fundamental force but the measurable Restorative Efficiency of the spacetime manifold as it attempts to maintain its cosmic ground state.
+# GRAVITY.md: Mathematical Foundations of Holonomy-Induced Lattice Stress

+This document outlines the rigorous mathematical and field-theoretic architecture of the **Vortical Lattice Dynamics (VLD)** framework.
+It details the micro-to-macro mapping of the **Massless Topological Quantum Info-Fluid**, formalizing how continuous spacetime curvature emerges from the localized resource-allocation constraints of a discrete tensor network.

+---

 ## 1. Foundational Substrate: The Nodal Bandwidth Protocol

-The Vortical Lattice Dynamics (VLD) framework replaces the axiomatic continuous metric tensor $g_{\mu\nu}$ with a localized, resource-constrained discrete tensor network characterized by an Intrinsic Manifold Stiffness ($\eta \approx 10^{82}$).
-Macroscopic gravitation and kinematic relativity are not primary primitives; they are emergent signatures of a finite, quantized processing budget allocated across individual lattice nodes.
+The VLD framework replaces the axiomatic, continuous metric tensor $g_{\mu\nu}$ with a discrete tensor network characterized by an **Intrinsic Manifold Stiffness ($\eta \approx 10^{82}$)**.
+Kinematic relativity and macroscopic gravitation are not primary primitives; they are emergent signatures of a finite, quantized processing budget allocated across individual lattice nodes.

 ### 1.1 The Pythagorean Conservation Law
 Driven by the irreducible temporal gap ($dt$) of the vacuum, each discrete node possesses a normalized evolutionary capacity bounded strictly by unity ($1.0$).
 This processing budget is partitioned dynamically between temporal state-preservation ($P_t$) and spatial state-displacement ($\mathbf{P}_x$):